raksonibs/bob/notes.md

+##to do
 - redis
-- socketio with articles live loaded
-- better display for user etc
+- better display for user account
+- hover over for images
+- minitests
-- docker dep/aws
+- docker deplo/aws

+## issues
 - svg onclick string issue with ember